arkency/posts/posts/2014-07-16-deliver-user-interface-faster-using-react-dot-js.md

 The first and the most important, **We shipped our front-end significantly faster**.
 We could write really complex UI parts and easily compose with each other.
 Second, as our apps grew, we improved our code maintainability.
 Spending less time on maintaining code means more time spent on delivering business value for our customers.

-Let's see why some folks in our team says: **Once you go React, you never go back**.

 ## A little bit of theory
 React objects are called *components*.
 Each of them may contain data and renders view in a declarative way - based only on current data state.